 - Not all keyboards are compatible with hot swap sockets.
-Prior to revision 2.0, the Kyria did fit sockets for use with MX switches and compatible clones, but the holes in the PCB aren't big enough to fit Kailh Choc Low Profile switches.
+Prior to revision 2.0, the Kyria did fit sockets for use with MX switches and compatible clones, but the holes in the PCB weren't big enough to fit Kailh Choc Low Profile switches.
 Although this was fixed in Kyria revision 2.0, similar restrictions may still apply to other keyboards.

 - Sockets eventually wear out.
 They're rated for a limited number of times of swapping your switches.
 Kailh hot swap sockets are rated for 100 so-called cycles, while Mill Max Hot Swap Sockets are rated for 1000 cycles.
 While sockets are relatively sturdy, their lifetime may be shortened if you use desoldered switches with them, or when you try to force your switches in when the pins aren't aligned correctly.

 - Adding hot swap sockets as an aftermarket modification does cost extra.
 Especially Mill Max sockets are less affordable, as these parts are small, precision-machined and gold plated.
 This makes them reliable and sturdy.

 - If you're a frequent traveler and like to throw your keyboard in your backpack without a case, you may want to hold off on sockets, as it does require little force to unseat a switch from the sockets.

 Many people happily use hot swap sockets.
 They're nice to have, especially when going all out on build options - they make it easy to swap your switches after the build, making it easy to change, mod or lube them as your preferences develop.
 However, it comes down to your preferences: they're not required, and can be nice to have depending on what you need.